 We continue our series of posts interviewing “recycled art” crafters & artists.
-This week, we interviewed Elisabeth Hinze (alias Ronja Lotte) from the blog Nur noch as she is one of our most followed crafters and she bring very good ideas & inspirations to the Recyclart community.
+This week, we interviewed Elisabeth Hinze (alias Ronja Lotte) from the blog Nur much as she is one of our most followed crafters and she brings very good ideas & inspirations to the Recyclart community.
 If you think you deserve to be featured in the next interview, please, drop us an email.

 Tell us a little more about you?
 Who you are?
 Where are you from?

 My name is Elisabeth Hinze (alias Ronja Lotte) and I am a DIY-Blogger from Hamburg, Germany.
 Since I was a kid, I never wanted to be anything else then an author and work with books.
 So I went to the university after finishing school and studied Literature and Linguistics.
 Well, and then life happened.
 After only writing academical papers for several years and working in jobs that had nothing to do with writing, I gave up on my dream.
 Then last year I started my blog www.nur-noch.blogspot.de and what started as a hobby became very quickly my life and the best thing that ever happened to me.
 At last I am writing and I can even work in my Pyjamas.
 Life can’t get any better.

 In nature I am very introvert and tend to overthink everything.
 When I am crafting, I just enjoy working with my hands.
 Another thing that I really love is to customize my own world.
 When I need a present for a friend, when I want a new shelf for my flat or a new dress for the summer, I just create it myself – with the materials I want and without the stress of running through a dozen stores.

 How did you learn?